 Continue Support Programs to Prevent Airline Furloughs

 Time is running out on airline industry employees whose jobs have been preserved through government action.
-Current protections expire September 30, and when they do many jobs will be in jeopardy as air travel demand continues to sag amid the COVID-19 crisis reaching new heights.
+Current protections expire September 30, and when they do many jobs will be in jeopardy as air travel demand continues to sag.
 As many as 10 million Americans count on a strong U.S. aviation industry for their livelihoods.

 Continuing this bipartisan program will ensure: